RenoKomarek/swarc-material/arc42/chapter2.md

 </div>

-1. Complexity
--    The increasing complexity of the architecture demands more resources for inter-service communication and the seamless integration of new services into the existing network.
+The three most important risks/technical depts are:

-2. Data Management
+- Data Management
--    The influx of inconsistent data poses challenges in terms of organization and distribution.
+ The influx of inconsistent data poses challenges in terms of organization and distribution.
 Ensuring the consistency and accuracy of data across the system becomes a complex task.
 Failure to manage data effectively can lead to data quality issues, potentially impacting decision-making and system performance.

-3. Security
+- Security
--    Implementing security measures in each Microservice incurs significant costs.
+  Implementing security measures in each Microservice incurs significant costs.
 Additionally, securing sensitive data across multiple services is both cost and time-intensive.

+- Complexity
+ The increasing complexity of the architecture demands more resources for inter-service communication and the seamless integration of new services into the existing network.